-A postgraduate personal statement is one of the major parts of your application to a postgraduate course.
-You can find out more about the whole admissions process here.
-Your postgraduate personal statement and your references are the two main sources of information for your admissions, and the personal statement is the one you have control over.
+Writing a postgraduate personal statement is a standard part of the admissions and entry requirements process.
+Your personal statement and your references are the two main sources of information in your postgraduate application, and the personal statement is the one you have control over.

 How to write a postgraduate personal statement

 Writing a postgraduate or masters personal statement can feel like a daunting task at first, but once you break it down into a step-by-step process, you’ll find it much easier to write something that stands out.